 You may take your ham to a vet to have it checked but consider if it’s worth the trip.
 Your pet will be uncomfortable, scared even, in a new environment with new people, and it might be better to simply just care for it at home until it passes away from its old age.

-Your ham can contract illnesses which, if not treated immediately, can result in death.
+Your ham can contract illnesses that, if not treated immediately, can result in death.
 Some of the symptoms to look out for are blood discharges from the ears, mouth, eyes, nose, or anus.
 Cysts and tumors are common in rodents and they may be cancerous and active.

 The safest way to avoid death by sickness is to visit a veterinarian as soon as you notice odd behavior or if the hamster has deviated from its usual daily activities.